DSOlab/widera_2023_access/PartB.md

 The consortium will organize two summer schools on the host institute's country,

 **Deliverable D2.4.10**: Summer School I and Summer School II

+**Critical Risks**
+* Failure to publish article(s) in high impact factor scientific journals.
+Such a risk, although considered, is evaluated as highly impossible, due to the role of the consortium partners as key players in the respective scientific fields.
+This fact enables the partners to have a deep understanding of current trends, open scientific and research questions, and a clear roadmap of recent advancements and needs.
+Shall any submission problems arise (e.g. rejection of a submitted manuscript) the involved partners will seek to publish in an international journal with an as high as possible impact factor, aiming at the highest possible enhancement of the host institute's prestige.

 ## 3.2 Capacity of participants and consortium as a whole